briankoser/sfc-listeners-guide/episodes/0026-its-time-for-sci-fi-news.md

 # Main Topic

-Ben doesn't want episode titles for any new {% workTitle "Star Wars" %} movies
+Ben doesn't want episode titles for any new {% work "Star Wars" %} movies

-Ben is fine without more {% workTitle "Jurassic Park" %} <q class="archivist inline">I think the first time he said he's fine without more of something, a pillar for him in the future.</q>
+Ben is fine without more {% work "Jurassic Park" %} <q class="archivist inline">I think the first time he said he's fine without more of something, a pillar for him in the future.</q>

 <div class="quote">
   <q class="matt">We should do a sci-fi sports show.</q>
   <q class="archivist">Matt and Ben are Minnesota Vikings fans.</q>
 </div>

-Matt confesses that he didn't meet his goal in watching {% workTitle "The Shawshank Redemption" %} by the comics continuity episode.
+Matt confesses that he didn't meet his goal in watching {% work "The Shawshank Redemption" %} by the comics continuity episode.

 <div class="quote">
-  <q class="ben">Have you read ever {% workTitle "Paradise Lost" %}?</q>
+  <q class="ben">Have you read ever {% work "Paradise Lost" %}?</q>
   <q class="matt">Ah yes, by Milton...Bradley!</q>
 </div>